Priesthood: A Gift from God

 - Senior priests, like everyone else in America today, are living longer and drawing on the Priests’ Pension Plan for a longer period of time than their predecessors.

 - The Archdiocese must plan to meet the health care needs of retired priests now and in years to come, especially with so many parishes relying on the services of healthy senior priests.
-A fully funded Priests’ Pension Plan would provide the necessary resources to meet the high costs of medical services, prescription drugs, gaps in Medicare coverage, and long-term care.
+A fully funded Priests’ Pension Plan provides the necessary resources to meet the high costs of medical services, prescription drugs, gaps in Medicare coverage, and long-term care.

 - A large number of priests are retiring, or are preparing to retire.